mjstroup/Chess/README.md

 *An example of a piece square table for a white Knight*

-As the table shows, the white Knight is tempted towards central squares as well as its natural development squares, and detered from edge squares.
+As the table shows, the white Knight is tempted towards central squares as well as its natural development squares, and is deterred from edge squares.
 Note that for a black Knight, the table is simply mirrored along the horizontal axis.

 ## 3.6.
 Endgame Optimizations